vastoboy/Caesar-Light/README.md

 Data Used in this example is generated and it is not a real person's data nor does it represent a real individual's browsing activitiy

+This should be used as a guide for anyone loooking to get into malware development and wants a general overview on how to extract and analyse data.
+This example does not cover Anti

+Dont be stupid and used this on unauthorised systems!!!

 Reverse Shell Diagram\
 ![Picture3](https://github.com/8itwise/Caesar-Reverse-Shell/assets/18365258/01fbe7d9-9871-4f1c-8c1c-71bd657fd40a)